owatte/pi_trapcam/README.md

 Code part for the DIY trap-cam by Mr Hackquarium :
 Raspberry pi + pi cam + Pir sensor + python

-This module is part code of Mr Hackquarium DIY trap-cam using a Raspberry pi with a pi camera and PIR sensor.
 This module is based on python picamera.

 ## Documentation